brianochieng97/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 # Python - Test-driven development
-Test-Driven Development (TDD) is a methodology in software development that focuses on an iterative development cycle where the emphasis is placed on writing test cases before the actual feature or fun ction is written.
+Test-Driven Development (TDD) is a methodology in software development that focuses on an iterative development cycle where the emphasis is placed on writing test cases before the actual feature or function is written.

 Test Driven Development: `docstring` and `unittest` in Python.